 What sets it apart: The unlimited data packages!
 This is standard for every Holafly eSIM.
 This is the best one I’ve used so far, and I’m currently using their Holafly Plans recurring subscription (more on this below).

 Pros: Unlimited data makes Holafly the best eSIM option for people who run through data quickly.
 You just pay a set fee for the amount of days you’re traveling and never have to think about how many gigabytes you’ve used or worry about topping up.
 (Unless you extend your trip, that is!)
-I also found their customer service very helpful and the instructions simple to follow.
+They also have the “Always On” feature that gives you 1 GB of free data every month, even if your plan expires.

 Cons: Holafly is significantly more expensive than the other options out there.
 If you just need data to check your socials occasionally, you’re better off with a more affordable eSIM provider like Saily or Jetpac.